Information about costs of living in the UK.

 - Telephone lines and broadband

 To set up an internet connection in most cases you have to have a working landline telephone connection.
 It can take up to two weeks to be connected to a telephone line.
-Landline telephones can also be obtained from a number of suppliers including some broadband suppliers and you may be able t have a package from one of them.
+Landline telephones can also be obtained from a number of suppliers including some broadband suppliers and you may be able to have a package from one of them.

 Once connected, you may wish to chose a broadband internet provider and apply for their service.
 To see UK providers and their packages visit broadband.
-The availability of Broadband suppliers is dependent on where you live.
+The availability of broadband suppliers is dependent on where you live.

 It is advisable to insure your belongings against loss, theft, accidental damage and fire.
 If you are renting a property or buying a property with a mortgage, it is likely that a condition of the lease/mortgage is that you have to have both building and/or house contents insurance.
 It is therefore advisable to make a list of everything you bring to the UK for such insurance purposes.